iommirocks/iommi/docs/howto.rst

 How do I customize the rendering of a cell?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can customize the row rendering in two ways:
+You can customize the :doc:`Cell` rendering in several ways:

 - You can modify the html attributes via `cell__attrs`.
 See the question on attrs_

 - Use `cell__template` to specify a template.
 You can give a string and it will be interpreted as a template name, or you can pass a `Template` object.

+- Pass a url (or callable that returns a url) to `cell__url` to make the cell a link.

 How do I customize the rendering of a row?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~